thunderace/Esp8266-Arduino-Makefile/README.md

 - Clone this repository : `git clone --recursive https://github.com/thunderace/Esp8266-Arduino-Makefile.git`
 - Install third party tools : for 64 bits linux `cd Esp8266-Arduino-Makefile && chmod+x install-x86_64-pc-linux-gnu.sh && ./install-x86_64-pc-linux-gnu.sh && cd ..`
                               for 32 bits linux : `cd Esp8266-Arduino-Makefile && chmod+x install-i686-pc-linux-gnu.sh && ./install-i686-pc-linux-gnu.sh && cd ..`
-- In your sketch directory place a Makefile that defines anything that is project specific and follow that with a line `include /path_to_Esp8266-Arduino-Makefile_directory/esp8266Arduino.mk` (see example)
+- In your sketch directory place a Makefile that defines anything that is project specific and put this line at the end `include /path_to_Esp8266-Arduino-Makefile_directory/esp8266Arduino.mk` (see example)
 - `make upload` should build your sketch and upload it...

 #dependencies
-- this project use the last esp8266/Arduino repository (not stable) and the last stagging esptool and xtensa-lx106 toolchain
+- this project install the lastest stable  esp8266/Arduino repository (2.0.0) and the last stagging esptool and xtensa-lx106 toolchain

 ## TODO
 - build user libs in their own directory to avoid problems with multiple files with same name.